Ecological integrity of national parks

 • invasive species

-Parks Canada implements management actions (for example, ecosystem restoration) when issues are identified.
+Parks Canada implements management actions to conserve and restore species at risk and to improve ecological integrity when issues are identified.
 Each ecosystem responds differently to stressors and to management actions.
 It may take many years to make measurable improvements to ecological integrity and to demonstrate the ecological benefits of management actions.
-Six ecosystems that were declining in 2020 are now stable and 13 ecosystems that were stable are now improving.
-These improvements can be attributed, at least in part, to management actions implemented for species at risk and ecosystem restoration.

 Data for individual parks

-Ecological integrity condition and trends of ecosystems in 42 national parks by province and territory, Canada, 2021
+Ecological integrity conditions and trends of ecosystems in 43 national parks by province and territory, Canada, 2023

 Data table for the long description

-Ecological integrity condition and trends of ecosystems in 42 national parks by province and territory, Canada, 2021
+Ecological integrity conditions and trends of ecosystems in 42 national parks by province and territory, Canada, 2023

 Province or territory National park Ecosystem type Ecological integrity condition Ecological integrity trend